Introduction to Microsoft Exchange Server 2003

 Microsoft Office 365 Integration with On-premises Exchange

-Microsoft has made a strong effort to enable transparent hybrid environments that integrate Office 365 Exchange Online and on-premises installations of Exchange.
-This permits you to have some mailboxes located at your physical datacenter and other mailboxes resident on Office 365.
-Progent's Microsoft-certified Exchange consultants can assist your organization with any facet of planning, integrating and debugging your hybrid Exchange solution.
-Progent's Exchange specialists can deliver as-needed expertise to help you through challenging technical issues and also can provide comprehensive project management outsourcing or co-sourcing to ensure your hybrid Office 365/Exchange solution is carried out on time and within budget.
-To find out more about Progent's consulting support for integrating Office 365 and on-premises Exchange environments, see Office 365 integration with on-premises Exchange.
+Microsoft allows you to create seamless hybrid ecosystems that combine Office 365 Exchange Online and on-premises Exchange deployments.
+This permits you to have specific mailboxes located at your corporate datacenter and other mailboxes resident on Office 365.
+Progent's Microsoft-certified Exchange consultants can help your organization with any phase of designing, integrating and debugging your hybrid Office 365/Exchange network.
+Progent's Exchange consultants can deliver occasional expertise to help you through stubborn technical issues and also offer comprehensive project management outsourcing to ensure your hybrid Office 365 initiative is carried out on schedule and on budget.
+To find out more about Progent's consulting services for hybrid Office 365 and on-premises Exchange environments, see Office 365 integration with on-premises Exchange.

 Hosting Services for Microsoft Exchange